 This is oil that has been extracted from hemp seeds for its healthy fatty acid profile.
 While no cannabinoids (like CBD) are present in the hemp seed, if you are looking for a nourishing moisturizer packed full of skin-friendly vitamins and nutrients, or tasty addition to your cooking, this is the ticket!

 Isolated hemp or “isolate” is purified CBD that has been extracted from the plant and processed to remove all of the other cannabinoids, oils, plant material, waxes, chlorophyll, terpenes, and fatty acids—leaving just the ‘crystals’ of CBD.
-It was previously thought that CBD in its isolated form was more potent and concentrated than full spectrum CBD but studies showed that plants like hemp have greater benefits when their constituents work together rather than alone.
+It was previously thought that CBD in its isolated form was more potent and concentrated than broad spectrum CBD, or full spectrum, but studies showed that plants like hemp have greater benefits when their constituents work together rather than alone.

 You’ll find hemp extract in everything from beauty products to dietary supplements—it’s made from the seeds, stalk, and sometimes flowers of the hemp plant.
 Although it’s unlikely to contain any CBD, it does contain minerals like potassium, magnesium, iron, zinc, calcium, and phosphorus, vitamin E, omega-3 and omega-6 fatty acids, and antioxidants.